Jaegermeiste/DefenseAgainstTheDarkArts/Week4Writeup.md

 Random note: `\u4141` used in the exploit examples is 䅁, the unified Chinese/Japanese/Korean "Ideograph to husk rice; to get the grains by oppressing the ears of the rice plant" ([https://unicode-table.com/en/4141/](https://unicode-table.com/en/4141/)).
 Sort of apropos.

-Enabling the Low Fragmentaiton Heap is important in order to ensure there is contiguous memory to exploit.
+Enabling the Low Fragmentation Heap is important in order to ensure there is contiguous memory to exploit.
+The heap is prdicatably organized, so you can load exploit code in high memory, replace a freed object in the LFH with a pointer to your exploit code, and then the code itself will execute the exploit naturally the next time the compromised object is called.